When a girl becomes a Kumari goddess …

 The man shook my hand with no smile but with an air of respect.
 He was not Newari but he did hold respect for the custom of the Kumari.
-Something I found unusual among non-Newari Nepalese.
+Something I found unusual among non-Newari Nepali.
 Yet among the Newari people themselves my growing knowledge and first hand experience lent towards deeper conversation at long last.

-Later, on another side of Kathmandu, I moved further into the streets in search of what a girl would like in a country that does not produce nor import children’s toys.
+Later, on another side of Kathmandu, I moved further into the streets in search of what a girl would like in a country that does not produce nor at the time import children’s toys.
 In one small corner store I found dusty shelves filled with random action men, plastic flowers, vases and toy dinner sets.
 Choices were indeed limited.

 A girl’s best friend

 I returned to Haka Baha (monastery) that is a home where I had made new friends.
 I held the large brown envelope that contained the printed photographs large enough to take pride of place on a wall.
 A gift wrapped box containing a doll.
 And a small bag containing soaps, make-up remover and shampoo.